ohdearapp/ohdear-cli/README.md

 ## About Oh Dear CLI

-Oh Dear CLI was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is an Oh Dear CLI tool written in PHP with Laravel Zero.
+Oh Dear CLI was created by [Nuno Maduro](https://github.com/nunomaduro), and is maintained by [Owen Voke](https://github.com/owenvoke) , and is an Oh Dear CLI tool written in PHP with Laravel Zero.

 ## Install